 A full-face TCA peel usually takes no more than 15 minutes.
 Two or more TCA peels may be needed to obtain the desired result.
 These may be spaced out over several months.
 Mild TCA peels may be repeated as often as every month.

-Average hospital stay.
 This procedure may be done in the cosmetic surgery center.
-It may be possible to leave the hospital or surgery center on the same day of the chemical peel.
+It may be possible to leave the hospital or surgery center on the same day as the chemical peel.

-- Your doctor may prescribe a mild pain medication.
+- Your doctor may prescribe mild pain medication.

 - If tape was used to cover your face, it will be removed after a day or two.